Mauricio-Camilo/Mauricio-Camilo/README.md

   </h2>

 💻 I’m currently working as DevOps Engineer at MatchIT. <br><br/>
-🌱 I’m currently studying at DevOps Bootcamp from TechWorld With Nana. <br><br/>
+🌱 I’m currently studying in the DevOps Bootcamp by TechWorld with Nana. <br><br/>
 ⚡  I love to play soccer and japanese drummings called Taiko. <br><br/>
 📫 Reach me at mauricio.ecamilo@gmail.com